-- Provide complete contact information of authors, including present position (i.e., title, department/school affiliation, university, e-mail).
+- Provide a title page with author names and complete contact information of authors, including present position (i.e., title, department/school affiliation, university, e-mail).

-- Abstract should be in 3rd person (“the authors”).
+- Abstract should be in third person (“the authors”).

 - Use active voice (We designed the next three studies to test the propositions) instead of passive voice (The next three studies were designed to test the propositions) throughout the paper.
 Use of “we” is acceptable for multiauthored papers; for single authors, passive voice is acceptable.

 - Sections should not be numbered or referred to as “Section No.” in the text.

 - Do not label opening commentary as “Introduction.”